 Our farmers

 What makes Dairy Farmers of America so special?
-Our nearly 11,000 dedicated family farmers who work tirelessly across the country.
+Our more than 10,000 dedicated family farmers who work tirelessly across the country.
 For many of them, dairy farming is nothing new.
 It's a passion that's been passed down for generations — and one that our Cooperative is committed to passing down for many more.

 People walking in the roadPeople walking in the road